bmann/bmcgarden/_notes/Capabilities Adoption.md

 ## Interest in Capabilities

-There are currently three communities that are interested / active in capabilities: [[LoFi|Local First]], Crypto/Blockchain, and Capabilities enthusiasts.
+There are currently three communities that are interested / active in capabilities: [[Local First|Local First]], Crypto/Blockchain, and Capabilities enthusiasts.

 ![Whiteboard diagram of a Venn overlap of Localfirst, Capabilities, and Crypto Blockchains](/assets/2024/capabilities_venn.jpg)